How a Government Shutdown Affects Veterans

 Yes.
 Core VA benefits are backed by advance appropriations, so payments normally continue on schedule.
 Confirm your deposit details, monitor statements, and coordinate certifications with your school if you use the GI Bill.
 Official guidance and status pages are kept current at VA.gov/disability and VA.gov/education.

-• Disability compensation, pension, survivor benefits, GI Bill stipends, and VA housing benefits are funded ahead, so deposits should post on normal cycles unless account-specific issues require targeted follow-up by you or your financial institution.
+• Disability compensation, pension, survivor benefits, GI Bill stipends, and VA housing benefits are funded ahead, so deposits should post on normal cycles unless account issues require follow up with your bank.

-• Update routing and account numbers in your VA profile and bank portal, because small credential mismatches can delay settlement during higher-volume periods when manual intervention takes longer than during normal operating conditions.
+• Update routing and account numbers in your VA profile and bank portal, because credential mismatches can delay settlement during higher volume periods when manual intervention takes longer.

-• For GI Bill payments, ensure your School Certifying Official submits timely enrollment certifications, since late or corrected school data—not the shutdown—most commonly explains unexpected stipend timing differences reported by eligible student Veterans each term.
+• For GI Bill payments, ensure your School Certifying Official submits timely enrollment certifications, since late or corrected school data most often explains unexpected stipend timing differences.

 Will VA health care, pharmacies, and Vet Centers stay open and fully staffed?